gavincornwell/cmiserverless/README.md

 Manually map **cmiserverless-dev-repositories** lambda function to GET / in API Gateway.

 ## Running Tests

-To run the tests DyanmoDB is required, follow the [instructions](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) to download and run it locally.

-Once DynamoDB is running do the following:

     npm install aws_sdk
     npm install dynamodb-doc
     node test.js